rbamos/minecraft-ec2-ondemand/README.md

 I recommend looking at the c-series (compute optimized) instances.
 This will be your biggest expense so choose carefully.
 [Price comparison](https://aws.amazon.com/ec2/pricing/on-demand/).
 I went with `c5.xlarge`.

+I used Amazon Linux, you may need to change these instructions if you use a different OS.

 Set up an SSH key.

 Your EC2 instance will need to be assigned to a role with the following permissions: